Emotional Responses To Therapy: Feeling Hate Towards Your Mental Health Therapist

 If this is the case, you could benefit from setting a boundary with your therapist about the type of care you’re seeking.
 Let them know you’re uncomfortable and need a different approach.

-Symptoms of a mental health condition
+Symptoms of a mental health condition, such as personality disorders

-For some clients, symptoms of a mental health condition can contribute to negative feelings about their therapist.
+For some clients, symptoms of a mental health condition like personality disorders, can contribute to negative feelings about their therapist.
 Suppose you’re experiencing mood-related symptoms because of a condition like a depressive disorder, bipolar disorder, post-traumatic stress disorder (PTSD), or a personality disorder, for instance.
 In this case, you might associate your feelings of sadness, irritation, or distress with your therapist as you discuss complex subjects.

 Some clients may find that they don’t really hate their therapist.
 Instead, they may have distressing emotions that arise when they talk about difficult subjects such as past traumas before they are ready.
 If a therapist brings up a topic a client feels sensitive about, the client may lash out in anger.
 If you feel hatred or anger toward your therapist, ask yourself whether you might be angry at the situation or the topic at hand and not at your therapist directly.

-At times, a client may project their experiences with other people in their life onto their therapist.
+At times, a client may project their experiences with other people in their lives onto their therapist.
 For example, if their therapist reminds them of an unkind parent or a teacher who harmed them as a child, they might believe their therapist will treat them similarly.
 This type of projection is referred to as “transference” and can occur in therapist-client relationships.

 If you’re experiencing transference with your therapist, ask yourself what it is about the provider that reminds you of others in your life.
 You can also let your therapist know what you’re experiencing so they can provide strategies to help you cope with these feelings.
 In some cases, your therapist might suggest another provider more suited to your needs.